-Merced, Calif .-- For the past several years, we have tried to repair our building and keep it nice, but due to the neighborhood conditions, we are unable to do so.
+Merced, Calif.-For the past several years, we have tried to repair our building and keep it nice, but due to the neighborhood conditions, we are unable to do so.
 We now have a chance to sell at a fair price, and purchase a nice building in a very good location, with good prospects for growth.
 We will have approximately \$3900.
 We will need \$1700 to close.
 Any contributions you can make would be most helpful and very much appreciated.
 The building is located on the corner of Sierra Vista and Drakely in Atwater, Calif.
 Contributions can be sent to the following addresses: Doyle Brown, Box 18, Livingston, Calif. or Eugene Broughton, 6651 Hwy.
 152, Chowchilla, Calif.

-Clintonville, W. Va .-- We are getting started on our new building, but we are in need of help.
+Clintonville, W. Va.-We are getting started on our new building, but we are in need of help.
 Assistance from any of the churches will be most appreciated.
-You Melvin Shortridge, Clintonville, W. Va.
+You may communicate with the church of Christ, in care of Melvin Shortridge, Clintonville, W. Va.